 In addition to keeping a travel-sized shaving set in your suitcase, here are a few summer shaving tips to keep in mind:

 What’s more, try building your own razor.
-See the array of Venus shaving products here.
+And, see the array of Venus shaving products here.